Juadebfm/JavaScript_For_Beginners/cleancodes.md

 #### Classes

-We declare class with CamelCase which starts with capital letter.
+We declare class with PascalCase which starts with capital letter.

 ```js
 // syntax